The Brain Experiences Perimenopause & Menopause Too

 As oestrogen naturally declines during perimenopause and menopause, these connections can become weaker.
 This is why many women experience forgetfulness, poor concentration, indecision, or emotional ups and downs it’s not in your head; it’s in your chemistry.
 (Mosconi et al., 2021).

-Fused4Life Response: Fused4Life calms limbic reactivity and re-engages the PFC through guided relaxation and frequency-based entrainment.
+How Fused4Life support: Fused4Life helps calm limbic reactivity and supports access to prefrontal regulation through guided relaxation and frequency-based entrainment.
 This supports cognitive clarity and executive functioning by restoring access to this high-level region in a safe, regulated state.

 Amygdala